nickwells/unittools/unitlist/_unitlist.DOC.md

 # unitlist

-This describes available units and families of units\.
+This can be used to list the available families of units and the units in those families\.
+It can also give full details of a particular unit